VestonLive/VestonLive/README.md

 - Hello!
 I'm Sev, otherwise known as Veston!
 I go by He/They pronouns!
 - I work a lot with datapacks and resource pack for Minecraft!
 - You can reach me anywhere where you find my VestonLive name :D!
-Well more specifically Twitter, Discord, or Instagram since those are some of the only social medias I have accounts with XD
+Well more specifically the ones in my bio, since those are some of the ones I actually have XD